akirov/Semantic_Segmentation/README.md

 * Train U-Net model:\
 `python segment.py train  -d ".../training_data"  -m unet  -n 4`\
-Here 4 is the number of different classes. `training_data` folder's structure is given below.
+Here 4 is the number of different classes.
+Can be up to 255.
+The `training_data` folder's structure is given below.
-Images in `masks` are 512x512x1 grayscale, `photos` are 512x512x3 RGB.
+Images in `masks` are 512x512x1 grayscale (with values from 0 to n-1), `photos` are 512x512x3 RGB.
 They can be produced with pre_process step.
 ```
      /training_data/
      --------------/masks/